ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

     By default, an account is pre-selected.
 This account is the one that is associated to the user's IBMid.

-4. At this point in the process, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-refreshtoken.login**.
+4. At this point in the process, the IAM Identity Service generates an {{site.data.keyword.atracker_short}} event with action **iam-identity.user-refreshtoken.login**.
 This event is available in the user's default account, that is the account where the user is account owner.

 5. Next, the user switches account and selects a different account.